by Dr. Heléna Kate | Aug 29, 2025 | Empowered Action

 One of the most common reasons people resist initiation is fear—especially fear of losing autonomy or falling under the control of a hierarchy.
 Many of us have experienced harm at the hands of authority—family, religion, institutions—and we project that onto spiritual structures.
 I did too.

 But here’s what I discovered: true spiritual authority doesn’t control.
 It liberates.
 A healthy lineage supports your spiritual autonomy by strengthening your alignment with truth, clarity, and your divine purpose.
 It challenges your ego—not your soul.
+And that discomfort?
+That friction we feel when our beliefs or assumptions are questioned?
+That’s actually where growth begins.
+Most people gravitate toward teachings that validate their ego.
+True teachings challenges it.

 The Illusion of Novelty vs. the Power of Depth